 - Behavioural Issues at home or in School

-- Once an appointment has been made with Marie both parents where possible are required to attend with their child/adolescent at each appointment.
+- Once an appointment has been made with Therapist both parents where possible are required to attend with their child/adolescent at the first appt

-- Marie will bring Parents in for the first part of the session to get to know the family setup better and to start working with the family.
-All Therapy provided to young children has to be done in conjunction with parents so essentially your child will be receiving therapy while parents will be receiving parenting approaches to help their child with the difficulty they are having at this present time.
+- Therapist will bring Parents in for the first part of the session to get to know the family setup better and to start working with the family.

 Children who have anxiety can worry about many different things.
 They can be thinking about the “what if’s….what might’s…..what could’s”.
 They can worry a lot about whether they are good enough at school, have enough friends, etc. They may be apprehensive about trying new things for example going for sleep overs, or may give up an activity that they have started because they don’t think they are good enough.